sheepgrass/cpp_project_framework/README.md

 #### C++ Class File Names (file containing a single class declaration and/or definition)

 Class file names must have the same name as the single class name it contains which should start with a capital letter and have a capital letter for each new word, with no underscores, i.e. camel case => CamelCase

+#### C++ Template Parameter Names

+Template parameters should follow the naming style for their category: type template parameters should follow the rules for type names, and non-type template parameters should follow the rules for variable names.

 ### C++ Code Formatting Styles